Portfolio Management

 Puzzles |

 Part of portfolio management is an optimization problem.
-Projects have associated values and probabilities of delivery.
+Projects have associated values (income, new product development, etc.) and probabilities of successful completion.
 Some sophisticated calculations can generate an expected net return on the portfolio.
 Applying the same sequence of calculations repeatedly to different scenarios would allow portfolio managers to find the advantages (or disadvantages) of any proposed change to the portfolio. |

-The life or death of individual projects can also be the or death of individual careers, or at least the individual motivations of staff.
+The life or death of individual projects can also be the life or death of individual careers, or at least the individual motivations of staff.
 While an optimization calculation may mandate the cancellation of a project, that action could produce a ripple effect that goes well beyond the intent of the portfolio managers.
 Key engineers could quit.
 Other project managers could become defensive or anxious.
 In one of my clients, an engineer on a cancelled project left and took important technological knowledge and client contacts with him to a competitor.
-The message here is that a portfolio is not a "bag of marbles" (i.e., independent objects); it is a collection of objects with rich connections to a myriad of other objects in the organization: people, careers, feelings, as well as other projects. |
+The message here is that a portfolio is not a "bag of marbles" (i.e., independent objects); it is a collection of objects with rich connections to a myriad of other objects in the organization: people, careers, and feelings.
+In one of my clients, the rank order of projects within the portfolio is kept a secret, for fear that individual project managers would find out where they fall in the bigger picture and then take some unfortunate action based on that. |

 Uncertainties |

 A portfolio of projects is also a way to hedge our bets about the future.
-Sometimes a portfolio may contain projects based on competing technologies.
+They can be a strategy for dealing with uncertainty about future technologies, customer preferences, competitor behavior, regulatory environments, or economic trends.
+For example, a portfolio may contain projects based on competing technologies.
 The assumption is that at least one of the projects will be appropriate for some unpredictable future time.
-Projects may also reflect differing assumptions about competitor behavior, or regulatory trends.
 The net result is that portfolios are often internally inconsistent, precisely because they anticipate conflicting future possibilities. |